diamond-diadem/diamond-diadem.github.io/content/en/about/containers/_index.md

 linkTitle: Containers
 ---

-<h2 class="about-lead text-center">Lightweight and isolated environments including all the tools necessary to run applications.
+<h2 class="about-lead text-center">Lightweight, isolated environments that contain all the tools needed to run applications.
 They have become essential in the field of computing due to their flexibility and efficiency.</h2>

 <div align="justify">